FIBA Asia Cup: Qualification

 Qualification is via the different FIBA Asia subzones.
 The East, Gulf, Southeast and West subzones receive two berths each, while the Central and South zones get one each.
 The host and the champion from the preceding FIBA Asia Cup also get a berth each.
 Each subzone conducts a qualification tournament up to a year before the championship to determine the qualifying teams.
 The other four berths are distributed to the subzones in reference to their performance in the previous year's FIBA Asia Cup, with the subzone receiving an extra berth for each team in the top four excluding the champion and the host.

 Tournament format

 There had been a variety of tournament formats used before.
 Most were similar to the format of two group stages and a knockout stage.
 The current format, as first applied in 2017, is a multistage tournament.
 The 16 teams are grouped in four groups in the preliminary round.
-The teams play against each other once; the top team will directly advance to the quarterfinals, and the second placed teams will play an elimination game between the third placed team of another group.
-The four winning teams of the elimination games will advance to the quarterfinals.
+The teams play against each other once; the top team will directly advance to the quarter-finals, and the second placed teams will play an elimination game between the third placed team of another group.
+The four winning teams of the elimination games will advance to the quarter-finals.
 After the elimination games, the knock-out phase will follow.

 The classification games will be conducted as follows: